cunnie/writings/i_am_become_forever.md

 and I am a greater truth."

 "Taggart, we are here now.
 A minute ago you were not, and in a minute you will be gone.
 But what you fail to understand is that every moment is eternal, that you are always here now, that you will always be arriving, that you will always be departing."

 "Then what do you do here?"

-"There are those who think my lesser qualities will help further their petty ambitions.
-They lack comprehension, and they are blind to what I am.
-They see only what they want to see.
-They dimly recognize that there are anomalies when they approach too closely, but rather than explore those anomalies they keep their distance and ignore what they don't understand."
+"'Here' is a simple word which begs for misunderstanding.
+I do not exist in a single place.
+What you see before you is not a location, it is not 'here';
+rather, it is a border.
+A frontier."

+"You should ask instead, 'Why such interest in you?
+Why so much attention?'.
+Allow me to explain: There are those who think my lesser qualities will help further their petty ambitions.
+My presence causes anomolies in the space time continuum which simplify the factorization of large numbers into their component primes.
+This insignificant feature has greatly excited them, yet it is the most insignificant of attributes.
+They are blind to what is before them: they mistake the tiny leaf for the forest.

 "Are you imprisoned?"